 A rapid UX redesign challenge for the Food Network Kitchen App with Soft UI design approach.
-This project was completed in one week, and prototyped in Adobe XD.
+This project was completed in two week, and prototyped in Adobe XD.
+The design process timeline mimics a traditional agile workflow.

 Users who primarily watch Food Network videos and television shows, and request quick access to information.